xenotation/folio/content/work/Nature-Morte.md

 “[Observing the Geotraumatic Lines of Flight On Terrain](https://culturecenter-su.org/wp-content/uploads/2023/10/programme-2023.pdf)”
 Hristo Kaloyanov | report for the conference “CULTURE, INFRASTRUCTURE, MOBILITY” hosted by Leibniz Institute and Culture Center of Sofia University

+&nbsp;

+The exhibition was realised with the support of the [Goethe-Institut Bulgaria](https://www.goethe.de/ins/bg/en/ver.cfm?event_id=24801982) and additional support from the ["Singer-Zahariev" Foundation](https://singer-zahariev.eu/projects/nature-morte-opening-at-goethe-institute/).